wensley-rushing/opensees-gallery/content/en/examples/FrameVecXZ/index.md

 model = xara.Model(ndm=3, ndf=6)
 ```

+## Orientation

+Now we create the nodes and [geometric transformations](https://xara.so/user/manual/model/geomTransf.html), which
+allows us to specify the exact orientation of frame elements in 3D.
 For the first case with \(X_2\) vertical we have:
 ```python
 model.node(1, (    0,      0, 0))